The big hurdle in moving a course online is considering how your face-to-face activities

 lessons, presentations, etc. The tool is very robust and has many features.
 Distance

 Education purchases a limited number of licenses each year.
-You can request a license

 - Examity and Honorlock are both options for online proctoring which is used to improve the academic integrity